ollisal/tynkki/README.md

   - `app/scss/_bootstrap-variables.scss`: Settings for adjusting the look'n'feel of Bootstrap
   - `app/build`: Where the build system builds the resulting CSS stylesheet.
 Do not edit directly!

-The `server` subdirectory has a very tiny (<10 lines of code) web server implementation that currently just serves the application to the browser at [http://localhost:2806/](http://localhost:2806/).
+The `server` subdirectory has a minimalistic server implementation that serves the application to the browser at [http://localhost:2806/](http://localhost:2806/) and implements the `posts` REST API (more details below).

 The file `Gulpfile.js` contains the build system for the application.
 The default task, which can be run by executing `gulp` anywhere in the project folder, builds the application's CSS stylesheet from the SCSS sources